pystar/pystar/docs/index.rst

 PyStar Philly
 --------------

-February 2012
+February 2013
-Join us for a special project night on February 19 from 6-9pm.
+Join us for a special project night on February 19 from 6-9pm at Devnuts.
 We'll be partnering with Code for America Brigade to learn about building civic apps with open data.
 This is a beginner-friendly event.
 Register here: http://www.meetup.com/phillypug/events/98708962/

 July 2012
 Join us at Indy Hall every Monday this month for Julython in Philly!
 We've organized a series of events to help new Pythonistas practice Python, learn open source tools, and rack up points in the Julython competition.
 More information here